 So is gatekeeping about blocking access and stopping the communication flow as some suggest?
 Or is it about scheduling, prioritising, good planning and effective time management?
 Good time management is about spending time on what is “important”.

-Effective people stay out of quadrant 3 and 4 because whether their matter is urgent or not, they understand that it is “NOT important”.
+Effective people stay out of quadrants 3 and 4 because whether their matter is urgent or not, they understand that it is “NOT important”.
 Ineffective people spend most of their time reacting to things believing they are important.
 The urgency of this is often based on the priorities and expectations of others.
 Efficiency is doing things right, effectiveness is doing the right things.

 Priority goals

 Urgent matters are visible.
 We “react” to urgent matters.
 They require immediate action.
-The Important quadrants have more to do with results, your mission, your values and your high priority goals.
+The Important quadrants have more to do with results, your mission, your values and your high-priority goals.
 Important matters that are not urgent require more initiative and more proactivity.

 Putting aside commitments that may be more urgent and important to tend to the squeaky wheel that keeps knocking on the door is not a good use of time.
-Yet a lot of managers get caught up looking after the “trivial many” rather than the “vital few” because these are the ones that come knocking on the door or yell the loudest.
+Yet a lot of executives get caught up looking after the “trivial many” rather than the “vital few” because these are the ones that come knocking on the door or yell the loudest.
 “Things that matter most must never be at the mercy of things that matter least”

 The Gatekeeper’s Role